wp-plugins/el-gallery/readme.txt

 Your gallery shortcodes will automatically be updated to EL-Galleries !

 == Changelog ==

+= Version 1.1 =
+* Added navigation arrows.
+* Added option to change background-color for navigation arrows.
+* Added option to use white navigation arrows (for dark backgrounds).

 = Version 1.01 =
 * PHP optimisation.